Online Therapy Across Massachusetts, Washington State, and Oregon

 • Feeling disconnected from family members who just don’t understand the weight of medical decision-making

-• Making medication ordering errors or missing details you would have caught easily before
+• Making medication ordering errors or missing details that you would have caught easily before

 • Feeling your clinical judgment is "off;" second-guessing decisions that should be routine

-• And, maybe worst of all, losing the ability to feel empathy for patient suffering
+• And, maybe the worst of all, losing the ability to feel empathy for patient suffering

 Learn more about how Accelerated Resolution Therapy works for trauma here